-4. 7.
-3. 3 FXS terminal interfaces
+4.7.3.3 FXS terminal interfaces

-The FXS terminal interfaces of the mainboard are permanently routed to the front panel and labelled accordingly.
-With the appropriate interface cards and wiring adapters, additional FXS terminal interfaces can also be made available at the RJ45 sockets 1.x...4.x (with Mitel 415 only 1.x and 2.x).
+The 6 FXS terminal interfaces of the mainboard are permanently routed to the front panel and labelled accordingly.
+The 2 remaining not labelled RJ45 sockets are empty and cannot be used.
+With the appropriate interface cards and wiring adapters, additional FXS terminal interfaces can also be made available at the RJ45 sockets 1.x...4.x.
 The possible RJ45 sockets are highlighted in colour in the figure below.